 Heads up, the lovely ladies at FODMAP Everyday discovered you can also freeze infused oils!
 If that's your jam, I would recommend freezing your fat in 1 tbsp servings using an ice cube tray.
 Once they're frozen, pop your infused cubes into a heavy-duty freezer bag, and you're good to go!

 With a little preparation, it's easy to add the tasty flavour of garlic and onion to your favourite dishes!
-To recap, since fats don't contain any water, you can safely infuse high FODMAP flavours into oil and butter without unleashing FODMAPs on your recipe.
-If you're using a pre-packaged product, make sure to check for high FODMAP ingredients before you buy or try your hand at making your own infused fats.
+To recap, since fats like oil and double clarified butter (like ghee) contain almost no water, you can safely infuse high FODMAP flavours into fats without unleashing FODMAPs on your recipe.
+If you're using a pre-packaged product, make sure to check for high-FODMAP ingredients before you buy or try your hand at making your own infused fats.

 You might also like one of these:

 - What is FODMAP stacking?
 Think green means “go” on the Low FODMAP Diet?
 While most green light items are safe to combine, eating too many green items in one sitting can still lead to symptoms.
 Here's everything you need to know about FODMAP stacking!

 - How to prepare for the low FODMAP diet?
 Starting the Low FODMAP Diet doesn't have to be scary!
 These practical tips will help you get your home and your self ready to rock the Low FODMAP Diet.